-Mira, along with its white dwarf companion, officially known as Mira A and Mira B, together forms a binary system.
+Mira along with its white dwarf companion, officially known as Mira A and Mira B, together form a binary system.
 Mira is a star, whereas it's fellow component used to be a star.
-A white dwarf is basically stellar core remnant, meaning, it was a star which is now burnt down to core.
+A white dwarf is basically stellar core remnant, meaning, it was a star which is now burnt down to the core.
 They orbit around each other every 500 years.

 But What's So Interesting About This Star?